Farmers harvest Arabica beans on a coffee plantation in Jalapa, Guatemala (lower right).

 6. Excelsa Beans

 Grown mostly in Southeast Asia, the Excelsa coffee bean is completely different than other types of beans, even though it has recently been classified as part of the Liberica family.
-It has a nice almond shape and is often used in blends so that coffee can have more taste and oomph.
+It has a nice almond shape and is often used in blends to bump up the taste.

-This is one of the reasons that enjoying this type of coffee bean on the middle and back sections of the palate results in the best flavor.
-Mostly considered a light-roast type of coffee, this coffee bean has both a fruity and tart taste, and once you taste it you are very likely to try it again and again.
+Enjoying this type of coffee bean on the middle and back sections of the palate results in the best flavor.
+Mainly considered a light-roast coffee, the bean has both a fruity and tart taste.

 7. Geisha Beans